Abzraja/extract-transform-load-group-project/README.md

 * Use to_sql function to export the merged data to the Postgres database table.
 * Use SQL query in pgAdmin to verify data was successfully loaded.

-## How to Run / Main Working Files<a id="main"></a>
-* Table Schema is stored in [/Table Schema](/Table%20Schema) folder.
-* Use the Table Schema.sql file to create a Tables in Postgres Database.

-* The root([/Notebooks](/Notebooks)) folder contains all the main working files.
-They should opened and run in the numerical order assigned i.e. from 1 to 4.

-    * 0 - Project Proposal.pdf - Jupyter notebook: Extraction and Transformation process of the Happiness Data
-    * 1 - Happiness Data.ipynb - Jupyter notebook: Extraction and Transformation process of the Happiness Data
-    * 2 - Alcohol Consumption Data.ipynb - Jupyter notebook: Extraction and Transformation process of the Alcohol Data
-    * 3 - Merge Datasets.ipynb - Jupyter Notebook: Dataset Merge of Transformed Alcohol Consumption and Happiness Data
-    * 4 - Load Data.ipynb - Jupyter Notebook: Importing and Loading Merged Data into PostgreSQL database table.

-## Dependencies<a id="Dependencies"></a>
-You will need a Python Environment.

-Requirements.txt file in root directory contains all packaged used. pipinstall -r requirements. txt

 ### Config password file<a id="config"></a>
 A Config.py file containing the user and password of your PostgreSQL server must be created and stored in the root folder.